jackschnair/bookstore/README.txt

 -The most complex special feature is the ability to trade books in.
 In this way, the bookstore would be able to sell used books traded in by customers in a fashion similar to that of GameStop.
 A user who is logged in can elect to trade in a book by clicking the trade button available on the View Books page or in the Book Search page.
 The user will then be prompted to send the book to a certain location.
-Once the bookstore has received the book, a moderator (in this case the super user) can log in and fill out a short form specifying the book has been successfully traded in (this small form is called the "Update Trade" form).
+Once the bookstore has received the book, a moderator (in this case the super user) can log in and fill out a short form specifying that the book has been successfully traded in (this small form is called the "Update Trade" form).
 When finished the database will update to record that the book was successfully traded in, increasing the stock of used copies of the traded in book, and giving store credit to the user.
 Each book has a specific trade value which determines how much store credit the user receives when they trade in a book (which is a fraction of the price of the book).
 The user